 In the current climate emergency in which we find ourselves, the most important thing is that we as humans find our way back to our natural habitat.
 Come to realize the importance of this for our well-being and the survival of this planet.
 Feel the urge to protect nature as it’s a part of us and we’re a part of it.

 I truly believe shinrin-yoku is a health and wellness practice everyone could highly benefit from.
 In the current era of climate emergency, the most important thing is that we as human beings find our way back home, to the natural environment we are all part of, so we realize its utmost importance for our well-being and survival and start to really feel the urge to protect our planet Earth, as it is a part of us and we are a part of it.

-With every paid shinrin-yoku walk we support the work of Tree Sisters.
+With every paid shinrin-yoku workshop we support the work of Tree Sisters.

-In addition to shinrin-yoku guide, I am a storyteller/writer, (kid’s) yoga teacher, traveller, climber and mother, amongst other things.
-During the week I live in colourful Amsterdam and I spend my weekends in nature on a campsite in a forest by the sea.
+In addition to shinrin-yoku guide, I am a writer, photographer, nature coach, (kid’s) yoga teacher, traveler, climber and mother.
+I have an academic background in Humanitarian Assistance (Ph.D.), Law (L.L.M.) and Criminology.
+During the week I live in colorful Amsterdam and I spend my weekends in nature on a campsite in a forest by the sea.